 February 15 @ 3:30 pm - 5:00 pm

 Nelson Institute for Environmental Studies, UW-Madison

 Monica M. White is an associate professor of Environmental Justice at the University of Wisconsin-Madison.
 She holds a joint appointment in the Department of Community and Environmental Sociology and the Nelson Institute of Environmental Studies.
-She is the first Black woman to earn tenure in both the College of Agricultural Life Sciences (1889) and the Nelson Institute (1970) at UW-Madison.
+She is the first Black woman to earn tenure in both the College of Agricultural Life Sciences (1989) and the Nelson Institute (1970) at UW-Madison.
+She is also the past President of the Board of Directors of the Detroit Black Community Food Security Network.
 Her research investigates Black, Latinx, and Indigenous grassroots organizations that are engaged in the development of sustainable, community-based food systems as a strategy to respond to issues of hunger and food inaccessibility.
 Her first book, Freedom Farmers: Agricultural Resistance and the Black Freedom Movement, published with University of North Carolina Press, received the 2020 First Book Award from the Association for the Study of Food in Society and the 2019 Eduardo Bonilla Silva Outstanding Book Award from the Division of Race and Ethnic Minorities Section of the Society for the Study of Social Problems.

 [Due to COVID-19, this event has been moved to a digital conferencing platform.
 To participate please send an email with your name, university affiliation, and how you heard about the event to IRH at email@example.com.]